 The Education Committee promotes the education goals of the Society by advocating for and supporting genetic/genomic education of all professional nurses.
 This is done by assembling and maintaining education resources and making them available to ISONG members and others.

-Ethical Issues and Public Policy Committee
+Ethics and Public Policy Committee

 Global Membership Committee